-Age-related hearing loss affect almost all of us as we age.
-Good acoustics can promote not just hearing but also the ability to function and wellbeing.
+Age-related hearing loss affects almost all of us as we age.
+Good acoustics can promote not just hearing but also the ability to function and well-being.

 Interview with Anne Viljanen, Doctor of Health Sciences and senior lecturer at the University of Jyväskylä.